-How To Thank The Audience
+Thank The Audience?

 Should you say thank you at the end of a speech

-We advise against closing with ‘thank you’.
+We advise against it.

 So do Toastmasters, the Association of Speakers Clubs, many other organisations, and experienced speakers, such as executive coach, George Torok.